Covid-19 shutdowns and charges of White supremacy: American art museums are in crisis

 On Oct.
 8, the Guggenheim simultaneously announced that Spector was leaving the museum after almost 35 years and that an independent investigation had found no evidence of racism against LaBouvier.
 In an email to The Post, Spector pointed to her long-standing focus on diversity, including her work to expand the permanent collection and present exhibitions that featured “a number of artists and guest curators of color that were unprecedented in the museum’s history.”

-Carmen Morgan, director of artEquity, a nonprofit group that works on diversity and equity issues hired by the Art Institute of Chicago, said that in their work with cultural organizations, she and her colleagues “don’t care what the leadership team says.
-We don’t know the culture until we talk to people on the front lines or the entry-level staff or the people of color.”
+Carmen Morgan, director of artEquity, a nonprofit group that works on diversity and equity issues hired by the Art Institute of Chicago, said that in their work with cultural organizations, she and her colleagues “don’t know the culture until we talk to people on the front lines or the entry-level staff or the people of color.”

 When they do, she said, they hear stories about “everything from subtle micro aggressions — ‘I’m not listened to,’ ‘I’m interrupted’ — to more overt behavior that needs immediate action.
 Mostly, it’s ‘I was being tokenized again.’
 Or, ‘I was the only one in a meeting and everyone turned to me to answer the questions and speak on behalf of the entire community.’
 Or, ‘They wanted to make sure that I made the rounds with all the board members so that they could see the face of a person of color.’”